-- Retirement savings vehicle - Parents younger than 591⁄2 won't owe 10% early distribution penalty if money is used for college - Retirement accounts not counted as asset in financial aid formulas - Maximum annual contribution \$6,500 (additional "catch-up" contributions are allowed if age 50 or older) - Ability to contribute depends on income - Retirement funds will be reduced
+- Retirement savings vehicle - Parents younger than 591⁄2 won't owe 10% early distribution penalty if money is used for college - Retirement accounts not counted as asset in financial aid formulas - Maximum annual contribution \$7,000 (an additional \$1,000 "catch-up" contribution is allowed if age 50 or older) - Ability to contribute depends on income - Retirement funds will be reduced

 Generally, nonqualified withdrawals of earnings from Roth IRAs will be subject to regular income taxes (and a 10% early distribution penalty unless an exception applies).
-Qualified withdrawals may occur after the account has been held for at least five years, and the account holder reaches age 59%, dies, or becomes disabled.
+Qualified withdrawals may occur after the account has been held for at least five years, and the account holder reaches age 591⁄2, dies, or becomes disabled.